Appreciation Cuts Through The Noise

 Handwritten notes stand out in a world of quick emails and automatic replies.
 They tell someone you slowed down long enough to make it personal.
 The right time to send one?
 After a project wraps up, when someone hits a milestone, or simply because you wanted to say thanks.

 But here’s the thing — not everyone responds to the same gesture.
-Different groups notice different touches:
+Different people notice different touches:

 You don’t have to hardwire who gets what.
 This isn’t a vending machine where each type only gets one perk.
 Sometimes it’s a note, sometimes a small gift, sometimes even a surprise.
-A card tucked into a package with a line like “You matter to us” can carry more weight than anything expensive.
+A card tucked into a package with a line like “You matter to us” can carry more weight than an expensive gift.
 The variety keeps it genuine, and the surprise makes it memorable.

 How to avoid looking transactional